isaachess/python-simple-api/README.md

 - Thermostat ID: `thermo1`
 - Thermostat ID: `thermo2`

-NOTE: When sending `PUT` requests, new values should be send as raw values (i.e. not JSON) in the body
+NOTE: When sending `PUT` requests, new values should be sent as raw values (i.e. not JSON) in the body.

 ## `/thermostat/:id`